Implicit regularization in rLRA#

 [Cohen and Leplat, 2025] J. E. Cohen, V. Leplat, “Efficient Algorithms for Regularized Nonnegative Scale-invariant Low-rank Approximation Models”, SIAM Journal of Mathematics on Data Science, 2025 [arxiv]

-Consider the ridge Nonnegative Matrix Factorization problem with Frobenius loss:
+Consider the ridge NMF problem with Frobenius loss:

 \[ \argmin{X_1\geq 0, X_2\geq 0} \|M - X_1X_2^T\|_F^2 + \lambda_1 \|X_1\|_F^2 + \lambda_2 \|X_2\|_F^2. \]